igrek51/nuclear/README.md

 longer flag names will get double hyphen prefix (`--flag`).

 `help` is description of the flag displayed in help output

+`multiple` - whether flag is allowed to occur many times.
+Then flag has int type and stores number of its occurrences

 Example:
 ```python